-Through a Federal Register notice, the EPA is inviting nominations of qualified candidates to be considered for a three-year appointment to the Hazardous Waste Electronic Manifest System Advisory Board.
-Nominations should be received on or before March 20, 2015
+Through a Federal Register notice, the EPA invited nominations of qualified candidates to be considered for a three-year appointment to the Hazardous Waste Electronic Manifest System Advisory Board.
+Nominations were due on or before March 20, 2015.

 The EPA hosted a webinar on Thursday, November 20th to provide an update on the implementation of the Hazardous Waste Electronic Manifest Establishment Act program.
 The webinar provided an update on the various fronts of the program (e.g., regulatory, system, advisory board), as well as general timing and next steps.
 In addition, the webinar was an opportunity to briefly update a wider audience on detailed technical discussions that have been held with state and industry stakeholders regarding the technical architecture for the e-Manifest system.